South African literature: Overview

 Olivier argues that "There is no obvious reason why it should be unhealthy or abnormal for different literatures to co-exist in one country, each possessing its own infrastructure and allowing theoreticians to develop impressive theories about polysystems".
 Yet political idealism proposing a unified "South Africa" (a remnant of the colonial British approach) has seeped into literary discourse and demands a unified national literature, which does not exist and has to be fabricated.
-It is unrealistic to ever think of South Africa and South African literature as homogenous, now or in the near or distant future, since the only reason it is a country at all is the interference of European colonial powers.
-This is not a racial issue, but rather has to do with culture, heritage and tradition (and indeed the constitution celebrates diversity).
-Rather, it seems more sensible to discuss South African literature as literature produced within the national borders by the different cultures and language groups inhabiting these borders.
-Otherwise the danger is emphasising one literary system at the expense of another, and more often than not, the beneficiary is English, with the African languages being ignored.
-The distinction "black" and "white" literature is further a remnant of colonialism that should be replaced by drawing distinctions between literary systems based on language affiliation rather than race.
+It is unrealistic to ever think of South Africa and South African literature as homogeneous, now or in the near or distant future, since the only reason it is a country at all is the interference of European colonial powers.
+This is not a racial issue but rather concerns culture, heritage, and tradition (and, indeed, the constitution celebrates diversity).
+Instead, it seems more sensible to discuss South African literature as literature produced within the national borders by the different cultures and language groups inhabiting these borders.
+Otherwise, the danger is of emphasising one literary system at the expense of another, and, more often than not, the beneficiary is English, with African languages being ignored.
+The distinction between "black" and "white" literature is a remnant of colonialism that should be replaced by drawing distinctions between literary systems based on language affiliation rather than race.